 Franks & Boston Baked Beans - Add some chicken franks to the traditional bean dish.

 Quick and Easy Boston Baked Beans - Don't have hours to slow-cook your beans?
 This recipe posted on The Recipe Link speeds things up.

-Roger Williams's Boston Baked Beans - Here's a traditional recipe from Boston Online.
+Roger Williams's Boston Baked Beans - Here's a recipe with colonial origins for the classic Boston dish.